---

 - Metadata and API recommendations.

-### Implementation Package
+### Implementation Package — from $2,000, scoped after audit

-For teams that want the fixes applied.
+For teams that want the fixes applied rather than just diagnosed.

 - Add or improve `llms.txt`.